Blog

 In practice, the popular definition of minimum availability in the style of 99.99% cannot meet this requirement.
 Each provider will define these figures from his own point of view and not act from the company's point of view.

 To mention it again: Smooth troubleshooting will primarily depend on the soft skills of those involved.
-The decisive contribution is made by the teams involved in the day-to-day business and assertive provider managers as mediators between the company and the providers.
+The decisive contribution is made by the teams involved in day-to-day business and assertive provider managers as intermediaries between the company and the providers.
 Technology (e-bonding) and formalism (SLAs) are useful "aids".

-Let's turn to the "hot spot" of troubleshooting in a multi-provider environment, the service desk.
-We would venture to say that the service desk is THE success factor for successful troubleshooting.
-As the first point of contact for all messages and calls for help from IT users, this is where the decision is made as to how the troubleshooting will proceed.
-The first action of the service desk is triage, whether this is done by a human or - increasingly often - a robot.
+Let's turn our attention to the "hot spot" of troubleshooting in the multi-provider environment, the service desk.
+I would venture to say that the service desk is THE success factor for successful troubleshooting.
+As the first point of contact for all reports and calls for help from IT users, it is here that the troubleshooting process is decided.
+The first action of the service desk is triage, whether by a human or - increasingly often - a robot.
 In the multi-provider environment discussed here, assigning the opened ticket to the correct support group is not always a simple matter.
-Knowledge of the entire IT landscape, the company AND the support organisation of the individual providers is required.
-Even more, the interrelationships of the individual IT services - i.e. the service chain - must also be known.
+Knowledge of the entire IT landscape, the company AND the support organization of the individual providers is required.
+What's more, the interrelationships between the individual IT services - i.e. the service chain - must also be known.

 These are formidable requirements and the question arises whether, given the relevance of the tasks, a service desk in a multi-provider environment can be outsourced at all.
 Given the given importance, should this not better remain an internal function?

-Practice shows that outsourcing of the service desk is prevalent, but unfortunately not always with the hoped-for success.
-The reason is simple: cheap offers in the near- or off-shoring sector tempt people to buy in service desk services.
-After all, maintaining a 24/7 support service by competent IT experts is a costly business at the local wage level.
+Practice shows that outsourcing the service desk is prevalent, but unfortunately not always with the hoped-for success.
+The reason is simple: favorable offers in the near- or off-shoring sector tempt companies to buy in service desk services.
+After all, maintaining a 24/7 support service with competent IT specialists is a costly affair at the local wage level.
 The counterpart of a 'cheap' offer is often a reduction in triage competence.
-Unfortunately, robots can only provide a rudimentary remedy, as these digital friends are nowadays mainly strong in solving standard cases.
-But standard situations are rarely the case when it comes to faults in the multi-provider environment.
-And if they are, they are 'known errors' and already covered by checklists or FAQs.
+Unfortunately, robots can only provide a rudimentary remedy, as these digital friends are mainly strong in solving standard cases these days.
+But incidents in a multi-provider environment are rarely standard situations.
+And if they are, they are 'known errors' and are already covered by checklists or FAQs.

 So how to proceed?

-An interesting approach from our point of view, which we see more and more in practice, is the addition of a "1.5" level support to the classic 1st level support.
-In this case, a QA function is established and staffed with internal know-how carriers.
-As an 'inserted' QA function, this 1.5 level support monitors the correct allocation of tickets to the providers involved.
-Or in other words: an internal validation of the ticket queue and the allocation to the support groups is carried out by the 1st level initially.
-The goal: an improvement in the hit rate for faults in the multi-provider environment.
-A development that makes this approach additionally attractive is the current shift towards IT services from the various clouds; with the 'Journey to the Cloud', further complexity comes into play.
-And the preservation and maintenance of internal triage competence is gaining in importance.
+In our view, an interesting approach that we are increasingly seeing in practice is the addition of "1.5" level support to traditional 1st level support.
+A QA function is established and staffed with internal experts.
+As an 'inserted' QA function, this 1.5 level support monitors the correct assignment of tickets to the providers involved.
+In other words, it performs an internal validation of the ticket queue and the assignment to the support groups that the 1st level initially carries out.
+The aim is to improve the hit rate for faults in a multi-provider environment.
+One development that makes this approach even more attractive is the current shift towards IT services from the various clouds; the 'journey to the cloud' brings further complexity into play.
+And maintaining and nurturing internal triage expertise is becoming increasingly important.

-Finally, a reflection on the topic of in- or outsourcing, a topic that in recent years has mostly been discussed with a preference for outsourcing.
-At most - more in the sense of appeasing those affected - the term 'right-sourcing' was still included.
-Today, the pendulum is already swinging back.
-We are increasingly seeing organisations that are re-sourcing important IT functions such as security.
-For the multi-provider issue, this means that internal departments are also to be classified as 'providers'.
-Sounds simple, but it is not: an SLA (external contractual obligation) is easier to claim than an OLA (an internal 'agreement').
-The ticket flow in the event of a malfunction must also be regulated in detail again.
-Both in terms of the SLA-relevant times and the technology - the keyword e-bonding should be mentioned again here.
+Finally, a look at the topic of in- or outsourcing, a topic that has mostly been discussed in recent years with a preference for outsourcing.
+At best - more in the sense of appeasing those affected - the term 'right-sourcing' was included.
+Today, the pendulum is already swinging back again.
+We are increasingly seeing organizations that are re-sourcing important IT functions such as security.
+For the multi-provider topic, this means that internal departments must also be classified as 'providers'.
+Sounds simple, but it is not: an SLA (external contractual obligation) is easier to enforce than an OLA (an internal "agreement").
+The ticket flow in the event of a fault must also be regulated in detail.
+Both in terms of the SLA-relevant times and the technology - the keyword e-bonding should be mentioned here again.

 The fact is that sourcing strategy is not a one-way street towards out-sourcing and that the multi-provider theme is likely to gain importance through selective in-sourcing.
 Let's summarise the five golden rules: